telemachus/notes/lua/programming-in-lua-2nd-ed/programming-in-lua-2nd-ed.md

 anything other than a string or a table.
 The error message return value is usually a string.

 This leads to the following idiom for Lua code.
+(Question to myself: is this actually an idiom?
+Ierusalimschy does not explicitly call this an idiom.
+Why do I?
+Had I seen it a lot in Lua code, or did I assume this?)

 ```lua
 if pcall(function()